All Episodes

 Did Jesus tell people to give their money to the Romans so that the Romans could then distribute it?

-In other words, did Jesus tell people to give their money to whatever governing entity there was or entities there were at the time.
+In other words, did Jesus tell people to give their money to whatever governing entity there was or entities there were at the time?

 Or did he preach charity as an individual thing?

-Was Jesus a big government charitable advocate?
+In other words, was Jesus a big government charitable advocate?

-Seems to me that it might have been the opposite.
+Seems to me that it might have been the opposite, that Jesus had some problems with governments.

-These are just open-ended questions to which I'm asking if people have the these are not, these are not rhetorical questions.
+These are just open-ended questions to which I'm asking if people have the answer.

-I'm I'm one trying to understand.
+I'm one trying to understand.

-Because at the you know, it's come up today.
+Because it's come up today.

 One of the undeniable truths in our culture is that the modern day Democrat Party does not like religion.